-Join DEC's New Community Science Project -
+Join DEC's New Community Science Project - Become a Vermont Invasive Patroller for Animals!

-program in its pilot year this summer, 2022.
+program!
 Whether you're a previous Vermont Invasive Patroller (VIP) looking to further engage in protecting your local waterbody, or a new volunteer interested in becoming involved in Vermont's surveying efforts, we need your help!

-While the VIP program focuses on aquatic invasive plants, VIPA will focus on a group of priority aquatic invasive animals.
+While the VIP program focuses on aquatic invasive plants, VIPA focused on a group of priority aquatic invasive animals.
 By establishing a robust program of VIPAs, we hope to gain a sense of the location of these animals and how they are distributed across the State.
 Based on the monitoring efforts of VIPAs and mapping of these locations, VTDEC can better understand the breadth, scope, and impacts of these species.

 Volunteering as a VIPA